 - The documentary Good Hair by comedian Chris Rock is about this trope and how it affects African-American women.

 - A Wrinkle in Time: After years of being mocked about it, Meg, a multiracial character, is very self-conscious about her puffy, curly hair.
 When another character tells her he thinks her hair is awesome, she's clearly confused and taken aback, because it's a feature she dislikes about herself.
 In a scene where she is offered the chance to go back as a more popular, confident version of herself, the "perfect" version of Meg is shown to have long, straight hair and doesn't wear glasses like the current version of Meg.

 - In Harry Potter Hermione has bushy hair and buck teeth, and her appearance is never mentioned without bringing that up (especially not by her bullies Malfoy, Parkinson, and Professor Snape).
-In the fourth book, she has her teeth shortened by magic, and she uses a potion to straighten her hair when she dresses up for the first time at the Yule Ball.
+In the fourth book, she has her teeth shortened by magic (which her dentist parents don't appreciate), and she uses a potion to straighten her hair when she dresses up for the first time at the Yule Ball.
 Harry is amazed by her transformation, and Ron's jealousy over her date shows that he is too, but Hermione decides not to do it again because it's a lot of work for day-to-day life.
 She only does it once again, for a wedding in the seventh book.